stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 William immediately made to move forward, probably to comfort him, but Havelock shook his head sternly.
 “Tears aren't going to help anyone,” he said severely.
 “Not you, and certainly not your brother.
 What were you thinking?”

 Albert pulled himself together.
 He looked embarrassed, shooting a particularly worried glance in Julia's direction.
-“I wanted...”
-He stopped, stumbling over his words.
+“I wanted…” He stopped, stumbling over his words.
 Wordlessly Havelock handed him a monogrammed silk handkerchief.
 Albert dabbed his eyes and blew his nose loudly before handing it back.
 Julia marked with interest that the Chaptermaster folded the silk square carefully and slipped it into his jacket pocket instead of returning it to his waistcoat.

 “I wanted to speak to Father,” he said at last.
 His voice was small, quiet, unlike anything Julia had heard from him before.